Skip to main contentSkip to footer

 High Interest Burden

-Credit card interest rates are skyrocketing.
-In 2025, Capital One Financial Corp was charging 26.99% interest, which has gone upto 28.99% in 2026.
+Credit card interest rates are making filing bankruptcy an increasingly unavoidable consideration for struggling borrowers.
+In 2025, Capital One Financial Corp was charging 26.99% interest, which increased to 28.99% in 2026.
+The consequences compound every month:

 How Are These Trends Shaping The Biggest Legal Industry Challenges?

-Volume Vs. Capacity
+Volume vs. Capacity

-• Intake sheets might have incomplete data.
+• Intake sheets with incomplete or inconsistent data

 Time Pressure